Teemah1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8- This script gives no permission to user and group and all permissions to others.
 9- This script givwes all permissiona to owner, read and execute to groups andwrite and execute for other users.
 10- This script mirrors permissions of a file to another file.
+12- This script makes a directory and set the mode at the same time.